 Training, qualifications & experience

-Post Graduate Diploma in Psychodynamic Psychotherapy with Distinction
+MA and Post Graduate Diploma in Psychodynamic Psychotherapy, both with Distinction

 Previous degrees in English and Theology from De Montfort, Oxford and London Universities